Best Workout Apps

 Weight Loss

-Regardless of the type of exercise you do, the number of calories you burn is determined by your weight loss, as well as the intensity and duration of your activity.
+Regardless of the type of exercise you do, the number of calories you burn is determined by your weight, as well as the intensity and duration of your activity.
 Treadmill running burns more calories per minute than exercise bike riding, whereas treadmill walking burns more calories per minute than exercise bike riding.

 Muscles Worked

-Comparing an exercise bike vs treadmill, the quads, hamstrings, and calves are all pretty much worked on exercise bikes, with the glutes being worked to a lesser level.
+Comparing an exercise bike to a treadmill, the quads, hamstrings, and calves are all pretty much worked on exercise bikes, with the glutes being worked to a lesser level.
 Spin cycles also help to improve the shoulders, core, and back.
 When you stand on a bike, it becomes a total-body workout.
 If you don’t hang onto the handrails, walking and running on a treadmill will train all of the muscles in your lower body, as well as your core and arms.
 The calves, glutes, and hamstrings are particularly targeted when the incline on the treadmill is increased.

 RELATED: Treadmill Benefits